bmphx2/JSTargetFuzzer-v1.0/README.md

 ### RQ2
 All the programs for RQ2 are saved in TXT files within ./programs/files/ folder during the execution, for the program analysis utilize `streamlit` client.
 Programs with weight 1 are saved with _weight1 suffix and with weight 1000 are saved with _weight1000.
-The programs analyzed during the experiment are compressed in ZIP files and saved in ./analyzed_programs folder.
+The programs analyzed during the experiment are compressed in ZIP files and saved in [Analyzed Programs](analyzed_programs/) folder.

 ### RQ3
 The crashes found during our experiment is located in ./crashes/.
 Both JS files responsible for the JerryScript and Duktape crashes are stored in the folder.